Andrea-Decasenave/ticket-lifecycle/README.md

   ![image](https://github.com/Andrea-Decasenave/ticket-lifecycle/assets/150068516/aaecf06d-83fd-455d-a81c-a71a48c55567)

-- Make one more for Karen Select the topic **General Inquiry** and write in the summary "When are we getting a new hardware reset"
+- Make one more for Karen Select the topic **General Inquiry** and write in the summary "When are we getting a new hardware reset" and in details write "Moast of my department is having issues wiht thei current tablets, we need this ASAP,PLease provide info"
 - Repeat the same proccess for your other user "Ken" but this time choose the Help Topic **Personal Computer Issues** and write this in summary "entire accounting dept adobe reader not working" and in details "Ever since the upgrade lastnight, no one has been able to access adobe reader.

-<h2>Assignment and Communication</h2>
+<h2>Assignment,Communication and Resoution</h2>

 - Use the Help desk Log in:http://localhost/osTicket/scp/login.php link and log in as Jane (Remember we wrote down her credentials in notepad) and make sure you are in the admin panel
 - Once in admin panel click on the **Tickets** tab and click on the **entire mobile backing is down** ticket